tuannkhoi/mudcracks-detector-cloudapp/README.md

 ![Sample-result](images/sample-result.png)

 ### Setup
+While the example usage is about mud cracks detection, the web application also works with every [TensorFlow model](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/export-model-python).
+A TensorFlow model is represented by two files, model.pb and labels.txt.

 Prequisites:

 1. Register for an AWS account
 2. Create a DynamoDB database and a S3 Bucket
+3. Add model.pb and labels.txt in server-flask

 Installation guides: